wasp-lang/wasp/web/docs/project/env-vars.md

 ## Defining Env Vars in Production

-While in development, we had the option of using `.env` files which made it easy to define and manage env vars.
-However, in production, we need to provide env vars differently.

 ![Env vars usage in development and production](/img/env/prod_dev_fade_2.svg)

+While in development, we had the option of using `.env.client` and `.env.server` files which made it easy to define and manage env vars.
+However, for production, `.env.client` and `.env.server` files will be ignored, and we need to provide env vars differently.

 ### Client Env Vars

-Client env vars are embedded into the client code during the build and shipping process, making them public and readable by anyone.
-Therefore, you should **never store secrets in them** (such as secret API keys).

-You should provide them to the build command, for example:
+To set client env vars for production, you need to ensure they are set for the terminal session in which you are running the build command, for example:
 ```shell
 REACT_APP_SOME_VAR_NAME=somevalue npm run build
 ```

+These client env vars are then embedded into the client code during the build and shipping process, making them public and readable by anyone.
+Therefore, you should **never store secrets in them** (such as secret API keys).

 :::info How it works
 What happens behind the scenes is that Wasp will replace all occurrences of `import.meta.env.REACT_APP_SOME_VAR_NAME` with the value you provided.
 This is done during the build process, so the value is embedded into the client code.